 For more information on getting copies of medical records, visit Request Copies of Medical Records.

-Guam is limited in the health care services that are offered, that is why it is imperative that dependents receive and pass an overseas screening before arriving to Guam.
-Most military members and their families receive their health care at military treatment facilities unless referred to see a civilian doctor out in town.
-Military medical clinics are located on Naval Base Guam (NBG) and Andersen Air Force Base (AAFB); both are limited to out-patient services.
+Guam is limited in the health care services that are offered, which is why it is imperative that dependents receive and pass an overseas screening before arriving to Guam.
+Most military members and their families receive their health care at military treatment facilities unless referred to see a civilian doctor in town.
+Military medical clinics are located on Naval Base Guam and Andersen Air Force Base; both are limited to out-patient services.

-Emergency services are provided at both clinics but are limited to what can be provided and the hours of operation; ambulance service is provided 24 hours a day 7 days a week.
-The NBG Clinic is located at Barracks 6, Chapel Road; hours of operation are Monday, Wednesday, Thursday, and Friday, 7:30 a.m. to 4:00 p.m., Tuesday 7:30 a.m. to 5:00 p.m., closed weekends and holidays; call 671-344-9202 for more information.
-The AAFB clinics is located at Building 26001, Carolines Avenue, hours of operation are Monday - Friday, 8:00 a.m. - 5:00 p.m., closed the 2nd Wednesday of the month, weekends and holidays.
-Call 671-366-9355 for more information.
+Emergency services are provided at both clinics but are limited to what can be provided and the hours of operation.
+Ambulance service is provided 24 hours a day, seven days a week.
+The NBG Clinic is located at Barracks 6, Chapel Road.
+Hours of operation are Monday, Wednesday, Thursday and Friday, 7:30 a.m. to 4 p.m. and Tuesday 7:30 a.m. to 5 p.m.
+NBG Clinic is closed on weekends and holidays.
+Call 671-344-9202, option five, for more information.
+The AAFB Clinic is located at Building 26001, Carolines Avenue.
+Hours of operation are Monday - Friday, 8 a.m.-5 p.m.
+AAFB Clinic is closed the second Wednesday of the month, weekends and holidays.
+Call 671-366-9355, for more information.

 Personnel reporting to Guam must enroll themselves and their family members into TRICARE within 30 days upon arriving on Guam to obtain TRICARE overseas benefits and a primary care manager.
 To make an appointment with TRICARE, call 671-344-9273/7024.

-To enroll bring, military ID(s), a copy of your orders, and your overseas medical clearance.
-For assistance, call the Guam TRICARE office at 671-344-9273.
+To enroll, bring military identification(s), a copy of your orders and your overseas medical clearance.
+For assistance, call the Guam TRICARE Office at 671-344-9273.

-As a full service hospital, Naval Hospital Guam provides quality care in many specialties and sub specialties.
-Services available at the Naval Hospital include:
+As a full-service hospital, U.S. Naval Hospital Guam provides quality care in many specialties and sub-specialties.
+Services available at U.S. Naval Hospital Guam include:

-Most clinics and services at Naval Hospital Guam -- with the exception of OB/GYN, Pediatrics, Family Practice, Optometry, and Immunizations -- require a physician's referral.
+Most clinics and services at U.S. Naval Hospital Guam, with the exception of OB-GYN, pediatrics, family practice, optometry and immunizations, require a physician's referral.

-Appropriate civilian medical facilities are available on Guam for civilians and their family members but a referral from your Primary Care Manager is necessary before seeking treatment.
+Appropriate civilian medical facilities are available on Guam for civilians and their family members but a referral from your PCM is necessary before seeking treatment.
 Failure to do so may create out-of-pocket costs that become your responsibility.

-There are three military dental clinics on Guam, Andersen Air Force Base (AAFB), Naval Base Guam (NBG), and at Naval Hospital Guam.
-The dental clinic on AAFB is located with its medical clinic, Building 26001, Carolines Avenue, call 671-366-9355 for more information.
-The NBG Branch Dental Clinic is located in Building 1, Hibiscus Drive; from the main gate of NBG go south on Marine Corps Drive (Route 1).
-Make a left onto McCool Drive.
-Take the first right turn onto Hibiscus Drive.
-The first building on the right is Building 1, the NBG Branch Dental Clinic, 671-339-3175.
-The Naval Hospital dental clinic is located in the hospital 2nd floor, (near the emergency room); call 671-344-9269 for more information.
-The military dental clinics serve the active duty only but can be used by dependents on a case-by-case basis for a second opinion and/or temporary/emergency care.
-It is highly recommended that the service member enroll family members into United Concordia dental insurance; dependents are seen by civilian dentists out in town and prices for regular dental work are quite high.
-United Concordia will help offset the price by paying for most of the bill; call the Guam TRICARE office at 671-344-9273/7024.
+The military dental clinics serve the active duty only but can be used by dependents on a case-by-case basis for a second opinion and/or temporary or emergency care.
+It is highly recommended that service members enroll family members into United Concordia dental insurance.
+Dependents are seen by civilian dentists in town, and prices for regular dental work are quite high.
+United Concordia will help offset the price by paying for most of the bill.
+Call the Guam TRICARE Office at 671-344-9273/7024.